D3strukt0r/server-config/prod/watchtower/README.md

 ## Setup

-After starting login to Grafana with default admin/admin credentials and change the password.
+* After starting, login to Grafana with default admin/admin credentials and change the password.